 Cotton: the thirsty crop

 Here’s the double-edged sword of cotton production—it requires a lot of water to grow and is primarily grown in arid conditions.
 This means that not only are vast amounts of water used to grow cotton for clothes every year, but the production is also contributing to sea basins drying up.
 This “virtual water” needs to be considered when purchasing cotton products.
-According to studies, it can take more than 2,700 litres of water to produce enough cotton for just one t-shirt, so there’s a lot to account for!
+According to studies, it can take thousands of litres of water to produce enough cotton for just one t-shirt, so there’s a lot to account for!

 However, this high level of water wastage isn’t only due to irrigation—it is also commonly a result of inefficient water usage and pollution due to pesticide use (more on pesticides later).